 With assistance from Kristi Gauthier, Ed Hammond, Peter Domas and Bishop Bartoni, Kevin Hendrick and Nicole Tersigni successfully defended an insurance priority dispute, resulting in an extremely favorable judgment for firm client, United States Steel Corporation’s ERISA-governed Retiree Benefits Plan.
 U. S. Steel Retirement Plan was joined as a third-party defendant in a pending dispute by a No-Fault Automobile Insurance carrier, which had been sued by a healthcare service provider for unpaid patient attendant care fees.
 The No-Fault Carrier claimed that the obligation to pay for these services under Michigan No-Fault law fell to U. S. Steel Retirement Plan, which covered the patient (who was a former U. S. Steel employee).
 Ed, Bishop, Kristi and Peter lent their expertise to Kevin and Nicole in interpreting alleged conflicting insurance priority provisions and explanations of benefits.
 Kevin and Nicole crafted a legal argument that ultimately led to summary disposition in favor of U.S. Steel Plan, and against the No-Fault carrier, saving U.S. Steel Plan from payment of the healthcare fees, and also reimbursing U.S. Steel Plan for benefits it had earlier paid by mistake, out of priority.
 As the No-Fault carrier had rejected the Case Evaluation award prior to the filing of cross motions for summary disposition, it also appears that attorney fees are recoverable for our client.
 Kristi and Ed on Employee Benefit law, Bishop on Michigan No-Fault law, and Pete on Health Care issues, proved to be unbeatable resources.

-In order to assist clients to enter into various types of derivative transactions, such as listed futures and options and over-the-counter options and forwards, we apply our skill in assisting and advising clients with negotiating industry standard trading agreements using our knowledge of ISDA-published information and materials.
-Based on our understanding of US listed derivative exchange and clearing house rules, policies, and procedures, and industry standard OTC clearing and settlement practices, our firm can provide derivatives regulatory advice to the client.
-Furthermore, we draw upon our knowledge of the Dodd Frank Act and related SEC, CFTC, and ISDA rules and protocols to ensure that the client maintains compliance.
+To assist clients to enter into various types of derivative transactions, such as listed futures and options and over-the-counter options and forwards, we apply our skill in assisting and advising clients with negotiating industry-standard trading agreements using our knowledge of International Swaps and Derivatives Association(ISDA)-published information and materials.
+Based on our understanding of US-listed derivatives exchange and clearinghouse rules, policies, and procedures, and industry-standard over-the-counter clearing and settlement practices, our firm can provide derivatives regulatory advice to the client.
+Furthermore, we draw upon our knowledge of the Dodd-Frank Act and related Securities and Exchange Commission, Commodity Futures Trading Commission, and ISDA rules and protocols to ensure that the client maintains compliance.